makeitrealcamp/taller-pubicar-paquete-npm/README.md

 console.log(chalk.green(boxen(output, options)))
 ```

-5. Create an account in [npm.org](https://www.npmjs.com/), if you already have it, skip this step
+5. Create an account in [npm.org](https://www.npmjs.com/).
+If you already have it, skip this step

 6. Know the version of your package dependency
 ```bash